nialov/drillcore-transformations/docs/usage.rst

 Transforming data
 ------------------
-Methods for transforming data in .csv or .xlsx format are found in drillcore_transformations_py.drillcore_transformations.usage:
+Methods for transforming data in .csv or .xlsx format are found in drillcore_transformations.drillcore_transformations.usage:

 .. code-block:: python